lethalbit/sawmill/README.md

 $ ninja -C build install
 ```

-This will build and install Clank into the default prefix which is `/usr/local`, to change that see the configuration steps above.
+This will build and install Sawmill into the default prefix which is `/usr/local`, to change that see the configuration steps above.

 ### Notes to Package Maintainers